 Emergency Operations Center

 The City maintains an Emergency Operations Center (EOC) at City Hall.
 An alternate EOC, located at the Community Service Facility, can be utilized if the primary EOC is damaged in a disaster.
-In addition to these EOC facilities, the Police Department maintains a Mobile Command Post that is capable of establishing a field EOC.
+In addition to these EOC facilities, the Police Department maintains a Mobile EOC that is capable of establishing a field EOC.

-Mobile Command Center
+Mobile Emergency Operations Center

-The Police Department maintains the City mobile command center.
+The Police Department maintains the City mobile EOC.
 This vehicle contains two communications positions, amateur radio systems, and a wireless access system.
-The mobile command center can function as a primary EOC in the event that the designated EOCs were deemed non-operational.
+The mobile EOC can function as a primary EOC.